With over 20 years experience making Orthopaedic and Medical grade footwear we are sure to be able to assist you with

 Are there any government funding options?

 There are a number of government funding bodies available to people who have either a permanent disability or have experienced a motor vehicle accident or workplace accident.
-If you have been involved in a work accident your employer will be able to inform you of your options, if you have been involved in a car accident then the TAC does offer assistance for accident related expenses.
+If you have been involved in a work accident your employer will be able to inform you of your options.
+If you have been involved in a car accident then the TAC does offer assistance for accident-related expenses.
 Finally your podiatrist or orthotists will be able to let you know what other government funding may be available to you to subsidise the cost of your medical footwear.
 They may be registered for funding as a medical practitioner, whereas we are only considered the manufacturer.

 Do I need a referral?

-If you are a DVA (Note we are only working with our existing customers only) or SWEP customer then you need a referral as your paperwork will be going through your podiatrist/orthotist as your medical provider.
+If you are a DVA (Note we are only working with our existing customers only) or SWEP customer, then you need a referral as your paperwork will be going through your podiatrist/orthotist as your medical provider.
 We are only considered the manufacturer.
 Otherwise we don’t need a referral to see you.
 However your health fund may require a referral if you intend to make a claim.